kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

     type: Recreate
 ```

-Algorithm: Delete all pods, wait for termination, create all new pods simultaneously.
+Algorithm: Delete all pods, wait for termination, create all new pods according to `spec.podManagementPolicy`.

 Pros: